-Type AK-2/2A Breakers (EC trip devices) electrically-operated with quick-close may require the relocation of their anti-pump, W-Relay to insure proper space for the MicroVersaTripTM programmer unit.
-On these breakers, the W Relay normally mounts on the left side of the center channel, sharing a common mounting bracket with the X Relay as shown in Fig. 2-1.
+Type AK-2/2A breakers (EC trip devices), electrically operated with quick-close, may require the relocation of their anti-pump W relay to insure proper space for the MicroVersaTrip® RMS-9 programmer unit.
+On these breakers, the W relay normally mounts on the left side of the center channel, sharing a common mounting bracket with the X relay, as shown in Fig. 2-1.

-Remove the W-relay and using the new mounting bracket provided, See Fig. 2-2, relocate the mounting bracket to the upper-left side of the front frame, as shown in Fig. 2-1.
+Remove the W relay and mount the new mounting bracket (Fig. 2-2) to the upper-left side of the front frame, as shown in Fig. 2-1.

-Remove the X Relay and its mounting bracket.
-Using the new bracket provided, see Fig. 2-2, remount the X Relay in its existing location, as shown in Fig. 2-1.
+Remove the X relay and its mounting bracket.
+Using the new bracket provided (see Fig. 2-2), remount the X relay in its existing location, as shown in Fig. 2-1.

-Type AKR and AKS Breakers do not require remounting of their W and X Relays.
+Type AKR and AKS breakers do not require remounting of their W and X relays.

 Fig. 2-1.
-Relocating W-relay and remounting X-relay
+Relocating W relay and remounting X relay